 The Manta ray

-The Manta ray (Manta birostris) is an imposing cartilaginous fish.
+The Manta ray is an imposing cartilaginous fish.
 It is named Manta ray because of the spanish word “manta” which means –blanket- in relation to its strange shape.
+There are two species of manta rays: the reef manta ray (Mobula alfredi) and the oceanic manta ray (Mobula birostris).

 The Manta ray (Manta birostris)